Manages the state of some audio and midi i/o devices. More...

 Registers a listener for callbacks when midi events arrive from a midi input.

-The device name can be empty to indicate that it wants events from whatever the current "default" device is.
-Or it can be the name of one of the midi input devices (see MidiInput::getDevices() for the names).
+The device name can be empty to indicate that it wants to receive all incoming events from all the enabled MIDI inputs.
+Or it can be the name of one of the MIDI input devices if it just wants the events from that device. (see MidiInput::getDevices() for the list of device names).

 Only devices which are enabled (see the setMidiInputEnabled() method) will have their events forwarded on to listeners.